apricot12/Bubble-sort-rb/README.md

 ## Getting Started

-**To get this project running on your machine, follow these instructions: **
+**To get this project running on your machine, follow these instructions:**
 1) Copy repository link
 2) Open terminal
 3) Clone repository on to local machine
 4) Run the code!

-To get a local copy up and running follow these simple example steps.

 ## Authors